 Are Google reviews more important than any other online reviews?
 You mentioned citation websites for example.
 How do we rank these things?

-Jeffrey Spanier: Well, there are different citation sites.
+Jeffrey: There are different citation sites.
 We all know a number of them: Google, Yelp, and of course, FindLaw, have reviews on them.
 I think the reality is that someone is actually doing due diligence on a referral and they’re searching in Google, Google’s panel is always going to be the first and primary.
-To have reviews elsewhere is good, but the fact is that most people will see Google reviews.
+Having reviews elsewhere is good, but the fact is that most people will see Google reviews.
 So you focus on that first, and once you’ve got enough, you can always redirect reviews to other places at other times.
 But to me, that’s home base.

 What is the most important: quality, quantity, or recency of the reviews?